N O P Q R S T U V W X Y Z

 DepartmentDepartment of Accounting

 Professor Nate Sharp teaches and conducts research in the area of corporate financial reporting.
 His research interests include financial reporting, financial misconduct, and financial analysts.

-Dr. Sharp's research is published in leading scholarly journals including The Accounting Review, Review of Accounting Studies, Contemporary Accounting Research, Accounting Horizons, Auditing: A Journal of Practice and Theory, and Behavioral Research in Accounting.
-His research has also been discussed in stories by The Wall Street Journal, Financial Times, CNBC, Fortune, Forbes, CFO.com, and the Harvard Law School Forum on Corporate Governance and Financial Regulation.
+Dr. Sharp's research is published or accepted for publication in leading scholarly journals including Journal of Accounting Research, The Accounting Review, Review of Accounting Studies, Contemporary Accounting Research, and Accounting Horizons.
+His research has also been discussed in stories by The Wall Street Journal, Financial Times, Investor Relations Magazine, CNBC, Fortune, Forbes, CFO.com, and the Harvard Law School Forum on Corporate Governance and Financial Regulation.
 He was named a Mays Research Fellow in 2012.